ZiadGamalEldin/Tic-Tac-Toe/README.md

 The objective is to align the required number of symbols horizontally, vertically, or diagonally before the opponent does.

 Larger boards and higher difficulties introduce deeper strategy and longer matches.

 ---

-## 📥 Download & Play

-👉 Download the latest version from the **Releases** section
-👉 Extract the archive (if needed)
-👉 Run the executable — no installation required

----